citrix/terraform-provider-citrix/docs/resources/admin_role.md

 ### Required

 - `name` (String) Name of the admin role.
-- `permissions` (List of String) List of permissions to be associated with the admin role.
+- `permissions` (Set of String) Permissions to be associated with the admin role.
 To get a list of supported permissions, please refer to [Admin Predefined Permissions for Cloud](https://developer-docs.citrix.com/en-us/citrix-daas-service-apis/citrix-daas-rest-apis/apis/#/Admin-APIs/Admin-GetPredefinedPermissions) and [Admin Predefined Permissions for On-Premise](https://developer-docs.citrix.com/en-us/citrix-virtual-apps-desktops/citrix-cvad-rest-apis/apis/#/Admin-APIs/Admin-GetPredefinedPermissions).

 ### Optional